korsaysky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -delete: This option specifies that we want to delete the files that match the previous options.

-task 10: #!/bin/bash: specifies the shell to be used for the script find . -type d: searches for directories in the current directory and subdirectories
+task 11: #!/bin/bash: specifies the shell to be used for the script find . -type d: searches for directories in the current directory and subdirectories
 | : then
 wc -l: counts the number of directories and subdirectories found by the find command mindepth 1 option ensures that the current directory is not included in the search

+task 12 : The second line uses the ls command with the -t option, which sorts the files in the current directory by modification time, with the newest files appearing first.
+The output of ls is then piped to head, which displays only the first 10 lines.